 Update from 22.3.2021

-In the meantime, some gem settings for the smaller sapphires inside the arms of the cross have also been made.
-This type of bezels are also the most famous”lothar cross” to be found and consist “only” of two parallel, circumferential pearl wires and an inner frame for stable storage of the gemstone in its setting:
+In the meantime, some gemstone settings have been made for the smaller sapphires inside the cross arms.
+This type of setting is also found on the famous “lothar cross“ and consist “only” of two parallel pearl wires and an inner frame for stable storage of the gemstone in its setting: